martinsft/wdc/README.md

 To generate, use a path to a CSV file: dwc.create("datafile.csv")

-Th CSV file should be formatted like this:
+The CSV file should be formatted like this:

 ```
 word,2006,2007,2008,2009,2010,2011,2012,2013,2014,font